Waste disposal in London: Waste disposal authorities

 The joint authorities are made up of councillors nominated from the borough councils.
 They are funded by a levy on the local authorities.

-Independent authorities

 The other boroughs—that is to say the City of Westminster and the City of London along with Bexley, Bromley, Croydon, Greenwich, Kingston upon Thames, Lewisham, Merton, Southwark, Sutton and Tower Hamlets—are independent waste authorities in their own right.

+The government calculates a "recycling rate" which is defined as the percentage of waste collected that is sent for reuse, recycling or composting.